Sold for a Smile

 Sold for a Smile is the third and final album by Canadian rock band The Gandharvas.
 It was released in 1997 in Canada on the Watch Music record label, and in 1998 internationally on MCA Records.
 By April 1998, the album had sold 21,000 units in Canada.
 The 1998 MCA release includes a cover version of Cyndi Lauper's song "Time After Time" and a re-recorded version of The Gandharvas' 1994 hit "The First Day of Spring".

 Singles

-The album's lead single, "Downtime", was a hit in Canada, peaking at #8 on Canada's Alternative chart.
-"Downtime" is also the band's only single to chart in the United States, peaking at #34 on the Billboard Active Rock chart in 1998.
+The album's lead single, "Downtime", was a hit in Canada and was also the band's only single to chart in the United States.
 "Watching the Girl" was released as the second single from the album.

 Track listing

 All songs written by the Gandharvas.